 The running operation allows behaviour executing on a test component to ascertain whether behaviour running on a different test component has completed.
-The running operation can be used for PTCs only.
-The running operation returns true for PTCs that have been started but not yet terminated or stopped.
+The running operation returns true for the mtc and PTCs that have been started but not yet terminated or stopped.
 It returns false otherwise.
 The running operation is considered to be a boolean expression and, thus, returns a boolean value to indicate whether the specified test component (or all test components) has terminated.
 In contrast to the done operation, the running operation can be used freely in boolean expressions.